apollographql/subscriptions-transport-ws/README.md

 A GraphQL WebSocket server and client to facilitate GraphQL subscriptions.

+> `subscriptions-transport-ws` is an extension for GraphQL, and you can use it with any GraphQL client and server (not only Apollo).

 See [GitHunt-API](https://github.com/apollostack/GitHunt-API) and [GitHunt-React](https://github.com/apollostack/GitHunt-React) for an example server and client integration.

 # Getting Started